martin-mok/martin-mok/README.md

 #### Daily activities
 - Drink a morning coffee, sometimes Monster Energy in the afternoon
-- Read articles and tech news recommended by https://developers.google.com/search/docs/appearance/google-discover
+- Read articles and news recommended by https://developers.google.com/search/docs/appearance/google-discover
-- Learn the society, trends, news and sometimes useful or dummy information on LIHKG forum
+- Learn the society, trends, news and sometimes useful or dummy information on a HK forum :)
 - Check tech news and trends in telegram groups
 - Search answsers and opinions from Reddit, some Discord channels, Google, ChatGPT

-#### Things I follow
+#### What I follow
 - ByteByteGo
 - Hussein Nasser
 - https://bloggingfordevs.com/trends